RealTrippR/finch_bootloader/README.md

 The bootloader must be placed in the first two sectors on disk.
 For it to work, you will need to configure the MBR (offset 440 bytes from the binary) with a partition table.

-Note that the Finch Bootloader does not check for any overlapping or invalid partitions, nor does it validate if the selected parition number exists.
+Note that the Finch Bootloader does not check for any overlapping or invalid partitions, nor does it validate if the selected partition number is correct.